 To secure the Veeam Backup & Replication configuration database, consider the following recommendations:

 - Restrict user access to the database.
 Check that only authorized users can access the backup server and the server that hosts the Veeam Backup & Replication configuration database (if the database runs on a remote server).

 - Encrypt data in configuration backups.
 Enable data encryption for configuration backup to secure sensitive data stored in the configuration database.
 For details, see Creating Encrypted Configuration Backups.

 Veeam Cloud Connect

 Veeam Cloud Connect secures communication between the provider side and tenant side with TLS.
 If an attacker obtains a provider’s private key, backup traffic can be eavesdropped and decrypted.
-The attacker can also use the certificate to impersonate the provider (man-in-the middle attack).
+The attacker can also use the certificate to impersonate the provider (MITM attack).

 Veeam Cloud Connect providers must consider the following recommendations:

 Keep the certificate in a secure place.
 Make sure that the TLS certificate is kept in a highly secure place and cannot be uncovered by a 3rd party.